 Peanut allergy is usually life-long once acquired.
 Studies show that about 20% of peanut allergic children will outgrow their peanut allergy.

 Children with a peanut allergy must avoid peanut in all forms.
 This includes all peanut products.
-Children with a peanut allergy also must avoid anything containing traces of peanut ingredients in it.

 Always read the entire ingredient label to look for the names of peanut.
 Peanut ingredients may be within the list of the ingredients.
 Or peanut could be listed in a “Contains: Peanuts” statement beneath the list of ingredients.
 This is required by the federal Food Allergen Labeling and Consumer Protection Act (FALCPA).
 Learn more about the U.S. food allergen labeling law.